 By: Brett Blomme, JD

-Regarding bail bond reform, I commit to use cash bail only when absolutely necessary.
-When I was a public defender, I had countless clients who would plead guilty entirely based on an agreement that if he did so, he would be released from custody.
-This happens too often and is simply wrong.
-Regarding sentencing reform, I commit take into account the horrifying effects of trauma has in our community when making sentencing decisions.
+I support sentencing reform.
+I commit to considering the horrifying effects that trauma has in our community when making sentencing decisions.
 I will seriously consider each and every alternative to incarceration when possible.
 I will be a judge that bases sentencing decisions on facts and not on fear.

 You have a choice this election.
 You can choose more of the same, or you can choose me.
 I have spent my entire professional career fighting for equity and justice for some of our communities most marginalized families.
 I am ready to stand with you as your next Circuit Court Judge.
 Better Judge = Better Justice.